ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 }
 ```

-**Diagnose imbalance in task distribution**
+**Diagnose Imbalance in Task Distribution**

-Eventlog can be useful to find imbalance in task distribution, if any
+`eventlog` can be useful to find imbalance in task distribution
 in a parallel program.
-Imbalance in task distribution essentially means that,
+Imbalance in task distribution essentially means that
-not all domains are provided with equal amount of computation to do.
-In
+not all domains are provided with equal amount of computation to perform, so some
-effect, some domains take longer than others to finish their computations,
+domains take longer than others to finish their computations, while the idle domains
-while the idle domains keep waiting.
-A possible occurence of this is when a sub-
+keep waiting.
+This can occur when a sub-
-optimal chunk_size is picked in a `parallel_for`.
+optimal `chunk_size` is picked in a `parallel_for`.

-Time periods when a domain is idle is recorded as `domain/idle_wait` in the
+Time periods when an idle domain is recorded as `domain/idle_wait` in the
-eventlog.
-Here is an example eventlog generated by a program with unbalanced
+`eventlog`.
+Here is an example `eventlog` generated by a program with unbalanced
 task distribution.

 ![eventlog_task_imbalance](images/unbalanced_task1.png)